 Glutamine is an amino acid that is naturally occurring and abundant in the human body.
 Approximately 61% of your skeletal muscle is composed of glutamine.

 Though it is not considered an essential amino acid, it plays an important role in healing the body from injury or illness.

-Glutamine contains 19% nitrogen, it can then transport the nitrogen to your muscle cells through the blood.
+It contains 19% nitrogen and when consumed can transport the nitrogen to your muscle cells through the blood.

 Bodybuilders, weight lifters and athletes commonly take glutamine supplements to aid in the development of muscle mass and endurance.
 As well as to heal the body after a sports-related injury.

 How Does Glutamine Work?